-Figure 4 shows annual total precipitation and the 1981-2010 National Weather Service Climate Normal precipitation at Minneapolis-St. Paul airport17 with Cannon River annual mean flows.
+Figure 4 shows annual total precipitation and the 1981-2010 National Weather Service Climate Normal precipitation at Minneapolis-St. Paul airport17 with Crow River annual mean flows.
 Flow is usually higher in years with greater rainfall.
-Annual mean flow in Cannon River varied dynamically during the assessment period.
+Annual mean flow in the Crow River varied dynamically during the assessment period with higher flows in 2011 and 2019.